ogri-la/strongbox/README.md

 `wowman` works by matching your installed addons to a list of addons available online.

 Some addons match cleanly to those online but others require you to manually search and re-install them before that match can be made.

 Some addons come bundled with other addons that *do not appear* in the online list.
 You will need to re-install the 'parent' addon that bundles those addons.

 First time usage:

 1. select your "Addons" directory (`/path/to/WoW/_retail_/Interface/Addons`)
 2. from the `Addons` menu select `Re-install all` to automatically re-install all *matching* addons
 3. unmatched addons can be searched for and installed from the `search` tab
 4. finally, addons can be deleted by selecting them, right-clicking, and selecting `delete`.
 Multiple addons can be selected and removed at once.

-Daily usage is simply using the `Update all` button to update any addons with newer versions.
-Addons with newer versions will be highlighted.
+Afterwards, daily usage is simply using the `Update all` button to update any addons with newer versions.
+Addons with new versions available will be highlighted.

 ## Notes